Aggravated Assault Charge Lawyer

 When making this consideration, the Crown and the court are bound by the “ladder principle.”
 This principle means that when it comes to imposing conditions, the least restrictive conditions must be imposed unless the Crown can show that the less restrictive conditions are not appropriate in your case.
 The Supreme Court of Canada’s 2017 decision in R. v.
 Antic reinforced this principle.
 A number of courts, however, seem to have forgotten this obligation.
 A criminal defence lawyer in Toronto can help the court recognize that your detention is not necessary and can remind the court why less strict bail conditions are appropriate.

 If you are denied bail, you will remain in custody until your trial or resolution, although it is possible to ask for a bail review at the Superior Court.
 Obtaining bail can be an uphill battle.
-Hiring a lawyer maximizes your chances of being released.
+Hiring a good lawyer in Scarborough in maximizes your chances of being released.

 It is important to recognize that breaching the terms of your bail conditions can result in further charges against you and the revocation of your bail.